dkersten/vehicle-tracker-fe/README.md

 A video of the current state of the app can be found [here](https://youtu.be/mfgNz3K1kII).

+The backend for this project can be found [here](https://github.com/dkersten/gtav-api)

 ### Built With ###

 The frontend is built with: